Welcome to the Parent Council Page

 Who are the members of the Parent Council?

-Our Parent Council currently consists of the chair (Alex Tomlinson) and 10 members who have pupils in various year groups:
+Our Parent Council currently consists of the chair (Alex Tomlinson), treasurer (Mark Reid) and 9 members who have pupils in various year groups:

 Alex Tomlinson (Chair)